Nils Bruin at Simon Fraser University brought up the idea / request to compute

 native Sage datatypes instead.
 Below, I perform some timings between different

-is varied, and different input
+fast_callable declarations, where the domain is varied, and different input

 from sage.all import fast_callable, QQ, CDF, CC, timeit